-Per ision Other Pos stretir rement
+Pens on Other Pos tret irement

 U.S. Foreign U.S. Foreign

-Net unrecognized actuarial gain (loss) \$ (2.6) \$ (5.1) \$ 2.6 \$ (0.3)
+Net unrecognized actuarial gain (loss) (2.6) (5.1) \$ 2.6 \$ (0.3)

-Prior service credit - 0.3
+Prior service credit 0.3

-\$ (2.6) \$ (5.1) \$ 2.6 \$ -
+(2.6) (5.1) \$ 2.6 \$

 The Company uses the corridor approach when amortizing actuarial losses.
 Under the corridor approach, net unrecognized actuarial losses in excess of 10% of the greater of i) the projected benefit obligation or ii) the fair value of plan assets are amortized over future periods.
 For plans with little to no active participants, the amortization period is the remaining average life expectancy of the participants.
-For plans with active participants, the amortization period is the remaining average life expectancy of the participants.
 For plans with active participants, the amortization period is the remaining average service period of the active participants.
 The amortization periods range from 5.9 years to 29 years for the Company's defined benefit pension plans and from 2.3 years to 19 years for the Company's other postretirement benefit plans.